Perfect Diet - Perfect Nutrition

 The Case Against Milk

 Milk may actually rob the body of more calcium than it provides.
 This is because milk has a very high phosphate content.
 Phosphate carries calcium with it when it is excreted from the body.
 The author has not drunk a glass of milk in at least 20 years, drank very little milk before that, and didn't really like milk as a kid.
 I am very tall, have excellent bone health, and stand at my maximum lifetime height at age 64 as described above.
-Complete food groups of grains, fruit and starchy vegetables were deleted from the diet as of June 1999.
+Complete food groups of grains, fruit, and starchy vegetables were removed from the diet as of June 1999.
 The result has been an awesome improvement in health.

 "Foods such as milk and yogurt are likely to be beneficial; others, such as cottage cheese, may adversely affect bone health.
 Of the few stronger-evidence studies of dairy foods and bone health, most had outcomes that were not significant."